inchara05/Team9_ReSprint/README.md

 How will this game improve our mental health?
 Since this game is sequential-based it makes one, think more than normal.
 This improves mathematical thinking and it helps reduce stress and gives relaxation to the mind.

+**How to Run**
+- npm install for installation
+- npm start to start the server the server will be running at localhost:3000